stoneFlyWheel/stoneFlyWheel/README.md

 <h1>hi, i'm sage! *･｡* ヾ(*'▽'*)</h1>

-i'm a high school senior from northern-ish virginia who likes to mess around with CSS and HTML. i'm currently applying to ✨college✨ for nuclear engineering!!!
+i'm a high school senior from northern-ish virginia who likes to mess around with CSS and HTML. i'm currently applying to college for nuclear engineering!

 <h4>currently working on:</h4>
 <ol>
-  <li>CYOA based on 'the murderbot diaries' (see pin)</li>
+  <li>dialogue boxes based on hades (1) (see pin)</li>
   <li>more css art..?</li>
-  <li>importing my old stuff into here</li>
 </ol>

 <h4>currently pretending to work on:</h4>